Undergraduate Accounting Certificate

 This four-course certificate provides the framework for graduate and undergraduate students to understand the foundations of accounting.
 This knowledge is directly applicable to those currently in accounting roles or those seeking opportunities within the accounting field.
-Students must complete all four courses with a grade of “C” or better to successfully earn the certificate and/or MAcc prerequisites.
+Students must complete all four courses with a grade of “C” or better to successfully earn the certificate.
+Students wishing to enter the MAcc program must complete these prerequisite courses with a grade of "B" or better and take BBA 640: Principles of Audit.

 The program will evaluate these students for admission as follows: